 Access control in a group of companies that use SAP presents a specific set of problems, namely:

 - Consistency in role methodologies: Large groups like Saint-Gobain often suffer from inconsistencies in the way that SAP role design is determined and implemented.
 It is often a case of “too many cooks spoil the broth” and the use of outsourced resources.

 - Cross-division access control: Users often retain access rights they should no longer have as they move between companies and roles.
-Risks can’t be effectively addressed if there is no regular user review to mitigate authorization creep.
+Risks can’t be effectively addressed if there is no regular user review to mitigate authorisation creep.

 Saint-Gobain – a tradition of high standards

 The Saint-Gobain Group was founded in 1665 as one of 25 royal mirror-glass manufacturing companies and has a rich history of over 350 years.
 Saint-Gobain expanded its operations into other materials and brands as the demand for glass and other building materials grew during after the industrial revolution.

 Today, Saint-Gobain is present in 67 countries with more than 180 000 employees.
 The company designs, manufactures and distributes materials and solutions which are key ingredients in the wellbeing of each of us and the future of all.
 They can be found everywhere in our living places and our daily life: in buildings, transportation, infrastructure and in many industrial applications.
 They provide comfort, performance, and safety while addressing the challenges of sustainable construction, resource efficiency, and climate change.

 Saint-Gobain SA consists of several business divisions.
 Four of the divisions (Weber, Gyproc, ISOVER, and PAM) access a single SAP ECC system with a requirement to restrict cross-business activity access.
 An employee of one business activity should not have access to any of the other business activities with this restriction in place.